Kalakand With Condensed Milk

 What is Kalakand?

-One of my husband’s favorites is the modest Kalakand.
-Kalakand in India is a moist, grainy, and creamy dessert made with milk solids and in this case, with condensed milk.
+One of my husband’s favorites is the modest Kalakand made with condensed milk.
+Kalakand in India is a moist, grainy, and creamy dessert made with fresh paneer and reduced milk but in this case, with condensed milk.
 You could also call it an Indian cheesecake because it has milk and Indian cheese at its heart.
-The story goes that kalakand was invented in the town of Alwar, Rajasthan in 1947, by Baba Thakur Dasji, and it is a tradition that carries to this day.
+The story goes that kalakand was invented in the town of Alwar, Rajasthan in 1947, by Baba Thakur Dasji, and a tradition that carries to this day.
 There is even a Kalakand market, where people from far and wide come to taste this delectable original.
-Kalakand is a moist, delicate sweet, unlike the burfi that is a dry, well-set fudge.
+Kalakand is moist and delicately sweet, unlike the burfi which is a dry, well-set fudge.
+The recipe below is a much quicker version made with condensed milk than the traditional time-consuming method of reducing the milk.

 Customize your Kalakand With Condensed Milk:

-Just as there are a dazzling array of Indian sweets, you can make dazzling varieties of the kalakand.
-You can alter the flavor profile of kalakand by adding:
+Just as there is a dazzling array of Indian sweets, you can make varieties of the kalakand.
+You can alter the flavor profile of Kalakand made with condensed milk by adding:

 • A few drops of essence such as Kewra, rose, or orange.
 This takes the bouquet of what you serve up by several notches.